JohannesLks/Thesis/docs/documentation/concept1.md

 ### 5.2 Ablation Studies and Comparative Experiments
 We propose **five** key ablations to rigorously test each major architectural component:

-1. **Transformer vs. Autoencoder (Line-Level Embedding)**
+1. **Autoencoder vs. Transformer (historical reference)**

-    - **Hypothesis:** Byte-level transformer embeddings yield more nuanced semantic features but require more computation.
+    - **Hypothesis:** Although Transformer embeddings could be more expressive, a well-trained autoencoder provides a robust and scalable alternative with anomaly scoring capability.
     - **Metrics:** Reconstruction error, classification metrics (where labels exist), ingestion throughput.

 2. **Full Session Model vs. No Session Model**